Presenting: an empowering stage for unspoken struggles

 Oct 3 - Every Waiting Heart, by Lauren Ferebee: A deep and intimate dive into the combative yet unbreakable relationship between an overworked single mother and her rebellious daughter, both pioneer women in 1848._

-B: Has your identity as a woman impacted your journey as a badass feminist and entrepreneur?
+B: Has your identity as a woman impacted your journey as an entrepreneur?

 B: How do you view Artemisia in the context of the city of Chicago?